R-Hertel/tetmag/doc/usage/quickstart.rst

 The following sections will provide a few examples with a step-by-step description on how to conduct various simulations with ``tetmag``, thereby demonstrating the use and importance of these input files.
 The examples will also discuss how the computed output files can be analyzed.

-The source code is available under AGPL-3.0 license at https://github.com/R-Hertel/tetmag .